ttaylorr/slacker/README.md

   # This listener doens't need the 'slacker' prefix, and will be ignored unless
   # a previous message has been sent matching the outer regex.
   message.expect_reply /(.*)/ do |reply, match|
+    # Do something with the reply that the user has given back...
     reply << "Oh!
-Your username is #{match[1]}" end end
+Your username is #{match[1]}"

+    # The neat thing here is that since this block wont actually be triggered until
+    # a reply is received, you can register *nested* replies!
+Just repeat the
+    # pattern above ad infinitum, and you can register a whole dialog!
+  end
+end
 ```